-&lt;sup>3 The term "juvenile criminal law" is common in legal theory (G. Marjanovik, Makedonsko krivično pravo, Opšt del, Skoplje, 1998. p.
-361. and Lj.Bavcon, A. Šelih, Kazensko pravo, Splošnij del, Ljubljana, 1999. p.
-230.).
+&lt;sup>2 The term "juvenile criminal law" is common in legal theory (G.Marjanovik, Makedonsko krivično pravo, Opšt del, Skoplje, 1998., p.
+361.; Lj.Bavcon, A. Šelih, Kazensko pravo, Splošnij del, Ljubljana, 1999, p.
+230; M. Simović et al., Maloljetničko krivično pravo, Istočno Sarajevo, 2015., pp. 21-28.).
 However, the term "criminal law for juveniles" is also used in legal theory for this branch of law.
 Both terms imply that there is a criminal law of "juvenile character" as a contrast to criminal law that refers to adults.
 It is worth mentioning that there are standpoints in a part of German legal theory claiming that juvenile criminal law includes the cases of offenders who are under 25.

-&lt;sup>4 In Germany (Jugendgerichsgesetz of 1974. with addition of 1990.), France (Ordonnance No. 45-174 du 2. fev.1945. with addition of Law No. 2002-1138 of 2002.), Croatia (Zakon o sudovima za mladež - Official gazette of Republic of Croatia No. 111 of 1997.), Macedonia (Zakon za maloletničku pravdu - Official gazette of Republic of Macedonia No. 87 of 2007.) and Serbia (Zakon o maloletnim učiniocima krivičnih dela i krivičnopravnoj zaštiti maloletnih lica - Official gazette of Republic of serbia No. 85 of 2005), this branch of law has been officially separated from their Criminal Laws (Codes).
+&lt;sup>3 In Germany (Jugendgerichsgesetz of 1974, with addition of 1990), France (Ordonnance No. 45-174 du 2. fev.
+1945, with addition of Law No. 2002-1138 of 2002.), Croatia (Zakon o sudovima za mladež - Official gazette of Republic of Croatia No. 111 of 1997), Macedonia (Zakon za maloletničku pravdu - Official gazette of Republic of Macedonia No. 87 of 2007) and Serbia (Zakon o maloletnim učiniocima krivičnih dela i krivičnopravnoj zaštiti maloletnih lica - Official gazette of Republic of serbia No. 85 of 2005), this branch of law has been officially separated from their Criminal Laws (Codes).